 So, grab the sun cream, put on your best shades and get ready to catch some rays…

 The enchanting Kazimier Garden is still alive and kicking, so there’s no better way to celebrate the sun than with a trip to this amazing venue.
 Enjoy live music, summer barbecues, wood fires and special events at this enchanting hidden gem.

-And you also won’t have to worry about the venue being overcrowded.
+You also won’t have to worry about the venue being overcrowded.
 Kazimier Garden offers a strict one-in-one-out policy, keeping a chilled atmosphere at all times.
 It’s one of the best summery beers gardens Liverpool has to offer.

 Free State Kitchen

-Located on Maryland Street, enjoy a variety of food classics.
-From, deli sandwiches and buffalo wings, indulge with a tasty craft beer in hand.
+Located on Maryland Street, enjoy a variety of food classics from deli sandwiches, to buffalo wings, alongside some of the most tasty craft beer in Liverpool.

 Carpathia Champagne Bar & Restaurant

 How does a day on a rooftop bar, enjoying fantastic food, chilled champagne and colourful cocktails sound?
 Pretty amazing, we bet!
 A sophisticated alternative to the traditional beer garden, Carpathia is one of a kind.